Peugeot: 2000s to present

 On 18 April 2006, PSA Peugeot Citroën announced the closure of the Ryton manufacturing facility in Coventry, England.
 This announcement resulted in the loss of 2,300 jobs, as well as about 5,000 jobs in the supply chain.
 The plant produced its last Peugeot 206 on 12 December 2006, and finally closed down in January 2007.

 Peugeot set an ambitious target of selling 4 million units annually by the end of the decade.
 In 2008, its sales stayed below the 2 million mark.
 In mid-2009, "adverse market and industry conditions" were blamed for falls in sales and operating losses.
 Christian Streiff was replaced by Philippe Varin (CEO) and Jean-Pierre Ploué (head of design) was transferred from his post at Citroën.
 In 2009, Peugeot returned to the Canadian market with the scooter brand only.

 Peugeot still plans on developing new models to compete in segments where it currently does not compete.
-Collin claimed that the French automaker competed in 72% of market segments in 2007, but he wanted to get that figure up to 90%.
+Collin said that the French automaker competed in 72% of market segments in 2007, but he wanted to get that figure up to 90%.
 Despite Peugeot's sportscar racing program, the company is not prepared to build a pure sportscar any more hardcore than the RC Z sports-coupe.
 It is also pursuing government funding to develop a diesel-hybrid drivetrain, which might be key to its expansion.

 By 2010, Peugeot planned on pursuing new markets, mainly in China, Russia, and South America.
 In 2011 it decided to re-enter India after 14 years with a new factory at Sanand, Gujarat.

 Peugeot re-entered the Philippines in 2012 after having a short presence in 2005 with distribution done by the Alvarez Group.

 In March 2012, General Motors purchased a 7% share in Peugeot for 320 million euros as part of a cooperation aimed at finding savings through joint purchasing and product development.
 In December 2013, GM sold its entire Peugeot stake, taking a loss of about 70 million euros.